140 Beacon is located on the north side of Beacon, between Berkeley and Clarendon, with 138 Beacon to the east and 142 Beacon to the west.

 On April 7, 1936, 140 Beacon was acquired by Della Saul (Salinsky), the former wife of George Lapidus.
 She lived at 302 Beacon with her son, Robert Jason (Lapidus) Saul, and her unmarried brother, Allen Payson Saul (Abraham Salinsky).
 Allen Saul was a chiropodist and operated the Allen Payson Company, dealers in elastic stockings.
 Della Saul also was a chiropodist and operated Caporn Correct Corsetry conjunction with her brother’s elastic stockings business.

 In May of 1936, Allen Saul applied for (and subsequently received) permission to convert 140 Beacon into seven apartments, including replacing the front façade.
 The remodeling was designed by architects George Nelson Jacobs and William Nelson Jacobs.
-Architectural plans for the remodeling — including elevations, floor plans, and elevator and fire escape plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-137).
+Architectural plans for the remodeling — including elevations, floor plans, and elevator and fire escape plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-137).